 Can you use outdoor pickleball balls indoors?

-Yes, you can use outdoor pickleball balls indoors but you might find that the outdoor pickleball does not bounce very well on a gym floor.
+Yes, you can use outdoor pickleball balls indoors but you might find that the outdoor pickleball does not bounce very well on a gym floors.
 Some pickleball players, especially beginners, don’t notice a difference.
 Once a player has some experience, they will find that they prefer to play with an indoor pickleball ball when playing indoors.

 What’s the difference between indoor pickle balls and outdoor pickle balls?

 The difference between indoor pickleballs and outdoor pickleballs is that indoor balls have fewer holes with 26 larger holes and is designed for indoor play on indoor surfaces.
 An outdoor ball has 40 smaller holes, is slightly heavier with a thicker wall and works best on outdoor surfaces and in the wind.

 What balls do you use for outdoor pickleball?